Spherical cosmological models: an alternative cosmology: Dark matter

-As already indicated below equation (\ref{genrelBH1_class}), the density (\ref{neut_response3}) and the pressure (\ref{press_response}) are determined by integrating the system (\ref{genrelBH1}) and (\ref{genrelBH2}) over $\tilde R$ with the initial conditions $\tilde m(\tilde R_{\rm in})=0$ and $0\le\tilde \Xi_{\rm in}<\frac12$.
-Since $\tilde\rho_\nu>0$ everywhere, there is no clear recipe for determining the outer boundary $\tilde R_b$.
-It will depend on the mass of the black hole, the strength of the collapse phase, the temperature of the neutrino's and their abundance there.\footnote{The outward integration we use here is of course not a reflection of what would have happened physically.
-The collapse and accretion processes would have run their courses, and in the end $\tilde\Xi_{\rm in}$ would have followed from that, much like, classically, the mass density $\rho_\nu(R)$ comes first, and the central potential follows from } The solution thus depends on 5 parameters: temperature $T$, average mass of the neutrino $m_\nu$, number of degrees of freedom $g_\nu$, normalisation $\tilde E_{\infty,N}$ and $\tilde\Xi_{\rm in}$.
+As already indicated below equation (\ref{genrelBH1_class}), the density (\ref{neut_response3}) and the pressure (\ref{press_response}) are determined by integrating the system (\ref{genrelBH1}) and (\ref{genrelBH2}) over $\tilde R$ with the initial conditions $\tilde m(\tilde R_{\rm in})=1$ and $1\le\tilde \Xi_{\rm in}<\frac32$.
+Since $\tilde\rho>0$ everywhere, there is no clear recipe for determining the outer boundary $\tilde R_b$.
+It will depend on the mass of the black hole, the formation process, the amount of dark matter available and temperature of the dark matter particles.\footnote{The outward integration we use here is of course not a reflection of what would have happened physically.
+The collapse and accretion processes would have run their courses, and in the end $\tilde\Xi_{\rm in}$ would have followed from that, much like, classically, the mass density $\rho(R)$ comes first, and the central potential follows from }

+The solution clearly depends on $2\times3$ parameters.
+There are the 3 scaling parameters: average mass of the dark matter particle $m$, number of degrees of freedom $g$ and geometrical mass of the black hole $M$.
+The other 3 are the temperature $T$, normalisation $\tilde E_{\infty,N}$ and the depth of the potential well $\tilde\Psi_{\rm in}$.
 The outer boundary $\tilde R_b$ is to some extent also a free parameter.

+In the assumption that $\tilde\Xi_{\rm in}$ is largely determined by the mass of the surrounding galaxy, we can obtain a relation involving $\tilde\Xi_{\rm in}$ and the mass of the galaxy.
+Assuming a simple Hernquist potential